artipie/blog.artipie.com/_posts/2020/10/2020-10-28-release-notes.md

   - permissions
 ---

-v0.12 was released on NN.
+[v0.12](https://github.com/artipie/artipie/releases/tag/0.12) was released on October 29.
 In October, we focused on extending and adding proxy for our adapters.
 First, we implemented basic and bearer authentication in our [http-client](https://github.com/artipie/http-client), then supported authentication for proxy in different adapters.
 Here is the list of the proxy adapters, authentication and caching in the local storage can be configured for each proxy: